How (& Why) To Filter Motorsports Data – Example Using Race Technology GoPro Software.

 Below you can see what a typical unfiltered longitudinal acceleration trace looks like for a single lap:

-Unfortunately this is completely useless to you.
+Unfortunately this is completely useless for your data analysis.

 What you need, is to extract the “signal from the noise” in this data.
+Filters are the answer.

-The Signal In The Noise
+Finding The Signal In That Noise

 Luckily you have alternative filtering options within the RT software.
 These are what I am going to suggest you choose.